Wowfunhappy/Mouse-Buttons-PrefPane/README.md

 # Theoretical FAQs

 Q: What is a "theoretical" FAQ?
-A: A question no one has asked me, but theoretically could.
+A: A question someone could theoretically ask me, but hasn't yet.

 Q: Why did you make this?
 A: Because I wanted to use SensibleSideButtons on Mavericks.